MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 #### Host/container/environment controls

-This supports Continuous SDL Practice 8 – Ensure operational platform security and Practice 6 – Securing your engineering environment.
+This control supports Continuous SDL Practice 8 – Ensure operational platform security and Practice 6 – Securing your engineering environment.

 Ensure that security best practices are followed for all compute resources and hosting environments for all technical elements of the development lifecycle.
 Threat actors have sophisticated methods and automation for infrastructure and user endpoint attacks that they use frequently against both production systems and development processes.
 Infrastructure security is a foundational pillar of the [Zero Trust model](https://www.microsoft.com/security/business/zero-trust) that Microsoft recommends.

 This control must include all elements of the development and operational lifecycle including but not limited to:

-- General IT/operational workstations/environment
+- General IT/operational workstations and environments
-- Dedicated development workstations/environment
+- Dedicated development workstations and environments
 - CI/CD pipeline infrastructure
-- Workload hosting environment
+- Workload hosting environments
 - Any other development systems.

 This control includes any resource that can run any code including but not limited to: